Ranjithavadivel/DSA_actionLearning_Team7/README.md

 Using the pretrained model we tunned our few short siamese model to get more accuracy and tested the similar image by giving support set images of 3 and query 1 image,moddel saved.

-We had also pushed those models in our repository.